aikaterna/aikaterna-cogs/README.md

 dadjokes - Another UltimatePancake cog.
 Get some dad jokes on command.

-dictonary - Define words and look up antonyms and synonyms.
+dictionary - Define words and look up antonyms and synonyms.
 Originally by UltimatePancake.

 dungeon - [Depreciated/Unsupported] New users with new accounts will be shuffled off to a locked channel on-join to help mitigate raiders.
 Please see the [dungeon_readme.md](https://github.com/aikaterna/aikaterna-cogs/blob/v3/dungeon_readme.md) file on this repo for more information.